ThoughtWorksInc/Compute.scala/README.md

  * JDK 8
  * OpenCL runtime

-The performance of Compute.scala varies according to which OpenCL runtime you are using.
-For best performance, install OpenCL runtime according to the following table.
+The performance of Compute.scala varies with OpenCL runtimes.
+For best performance, install the OpenCL runtime according to the following table.

 | | Linux  | Windows | macOS |
 | --- | --- | --- | --- |